 How to Fix Too Salty Food: 8 Methods That Actually Work

-We've all been there—you taste your dish and it's way too salty.
+We've all been there.
+You taste your dish and it's way too salty.
 Before you panic or start over, try these proven rescue techniques.
 Most over-salted dishes can be saved with the right approach.

 1